-In practical terms this means that all policies must be screened and where these are found relevant an EQIA/ EIA must take place.
-The need to screen and/or carry out an EQIA/ EIA of policies covers new and existing policies and practices, including changes or redesign of policies, practices, services and provision and funding decisions.
-It covers all protected characteristics and there is an emphasis on;- informing decisions by evidence, and on having regard to the outcome of assessments
+In practical terms this means that all policies must be screened and where these are found relevant an EqIA/ EIA must take place.
+The need to screen and/or carry out an EqIA/ EIA of polices covers new and existing policies and practices, including changes or redesign of policies, practices, services and provision and funding decisions.
+It covers all protected characteristics and there is an emphasis on;- info orming decision าร by ต evidence, and on having regard to the outcome of as sessme ∍nts